wrzchwc/wrzchwc/README.md

 My personal maxim is *Stop looking for obstacles, start looking for possibilities* 🙌

 ## Currently on my agenda
-💻 Effective algorithms project
+💻 Effective algorithms project (Java)
-⚛️ Social media app based on React
+⚛️ Social media app based (React, Redux, MUI)

 ## Repositories
 Underneath, in the `Pinned` section you can find my most interesting repositories.